Happy Tails

 !Notes about Happy Tails Formatting!

-Please do not post photos with human faces, !!especially children!!
+On this page, please do not post photos with human faces, !!especially children!!

 Here, we refer to the pet owners only as "the family", "the adopters", and "the relinquishers".
 Keep it plural, even if the adopter reached out as a single.
 Please don't use names.